RKucher1/Vulnerable-AD-LAB/README.md

 **Safety notes**
 - This environment is intentionally insecure for training.
 Do not attach it to production or public networks.
-- The script aborts if `vuln-credit-union-lab/` already exists to avoid accidental overwrites.
-Remove or move the directory if you want to re-run.
+- The script will prompt before overwriting `vuln-credit-union-lab/` or you can pass `--force` to override.
+Use `--dry-run` to preview what would happen without any destructive or network actions.

 **Next steps I can take**
 - Parameterize `setup.sh` with `W11_COUNT` and make inventory generation match (I can implement this and push the change).